okeeffed/cheat-sheets/Drupal/Drupal-8.md

 ### Forum module

 You can also manage permissions from the `people` section.
+If you have modules installed, you can see from the accordian dropdown what is required for it to work.